department-of-veterans-affairs/vagov-content/pages/education/other-va-education-benefits/veap.md

     </ul>
   </li>
   <li class="process-step list-two">
-    ### Apply for benefits
+    <h3>Apply for benefits</h3>
-    #### If you haven't started training
+    <h4>If you haven't started training</h4><br>
     Submit an Application for VA education Benefits (VA Form 22-1990) online. <br>
     <a href="/education/apply-for-education-benefits/application/1990/introduction">Apply for education benefits online now</a>.
     You can also apply by mail, in person, or with the help of a trained professional. <br>
-    <a href="/education/how-to-apply/">Learn more about how to apply for education benefits</a>.
+    <a href="/education/how-to-apply/">Learn more about how to apply for education benefits</a>.<br>
-    #### If you're on active duty
+    <h4>If you're on active duty</h4><br>
-    You'll need to have your Education Services Officer approve your enrollment, and your Commanding Officer verify your service.
+    You'll need to have your Education Services Officer approve your enrollment, and your Commanding Officer verify your service.<br>
-    #### If you've already started training
+    <h4>If you've already started training</h4><br>
     Take your VA Form 22-1990 application and Member Copy of DD Form 214 to your school or employer.
-Ask them to complete VA Form 22-1999, Enrollment Certification, and send all the forms to us.
+Ask them to complete VA Form 22-1999, Enrollment Certification, and send all the forms to us. <br>
     <a href="https://www.vba.va.gov/pubs/forms/vba-22-1990-are.pdf">Download VA Form 22-1990</a>.

+## More questions about VEAP benefits

-## What’s covered under VEAP education benefits?
+#### What’s covered under VEAP education benefits?

 We’ll help you pay for these types of training, programs, and fees: